Rédélé and the LA icon:

 James Goldstein and our founder Alessandro De Vecchi

-The eyes of the Rédélé campaign are from Sam Muller, a Los Angeles artist who makes the camera his favorite medium.
-He has made campaigns for brands such as Nike, Levi’s, Red Bull and Vans.
+The eyes of the Rédélé campaign are Sam Muller’s, a Los Angeles artist who makes the camera his favorite medium.
+Muller has created campaigns for a number of high-profile brands such as Nike, Levi’s, Red Bull and Vans.